This article was clinically reviewed by Nathan Levitt FNP-BC. This article was updated on 6/12/23 by the FOLX Editorial Team.

 - Capacity to make a fully informed decision and to consent to treatment

-- Age of majority in given country (otherwise follow SOC for children and adolescents)
+- Age of majority in a given country

 - If significant medical or mental health concerns are present, they must be reasonably well-controlled

-Most surgeons these days use the informed consent model, however, to get surgeries covered by most insurance companies, WPATH standards must be followed which includes a referral level from a medical or mental health provider.
-If you are paying out of pocket for top surgery, you may not need to provide a referral letter, so long as you sign a legal release that confirms your understanding of both the methodology, duration, potential risks, aftercare, or the procedure as well as the permanent nature of the surgery, and that they are undergoing top surgery at your own responsibility.
+Most surgeons these days use the informed consent model.
+However, to get surgeries covered by most insurance companies, WPATH standards must be followed, which includes a referral letter from a medical or mental health provider.
+If you are paying out of pocket for top surgery, you may not need to provide a referral letter, so long as you sign a legal release that confirms your understanding of the methodology, duration, potential risks, and aftercare of the procedure; as well as the permanent nature of the surgery, and that you are undergoing top surgery at your own responsibility.
 However, some surgeons might require a letter on file to protect themselves legally.

 It’s important to know that in the United States, hormone therapy is not a prerequisite for top surgery.
-Although some surgeons will recommend being on testosterone HRT to help build muscle in that area if that type of aesthetic look is important to you.
+Some surgeons will recommend being on testosterone HRT to help build muscle in that area if that aesthetic look is important to you.

 How much does top surgery cost?

 As far as getting top surgery covered by insurance, more insurance companies are accepting the medical necessity of transgender healthcare and gender-affirming surgeries.
-The American Medical Association, American Psychiatric Association, and World Professional Organization for Transgender Health all agree that top surgery is a medically necessary procedure.
+The American Medical Association, American Psychological Association, and WPATH all agree that top surgery is a medically necessary procedure.
 However, coverage will vary between health insurance companies, states, and individual plans.

-Some state Medicaid plans include gender-affirming surgeries for transgender people and others purposefully exclude such care.
-For an up-to-date list on state-by-state transgender coverage, see movement advancement project (MAP)’s resource here.
+Some state Medicaid plans include gender-affirming surgeries for transgender people.
+Others, unfortunately, purposefully exclude such care.
+For an up-to-date list of state-by-state transgender coverage, check the Movement Advancement Project (MAP)’s resource here.
 Make sure to read your policy fully and pay special attention to the exclusions and limitations section.
 You can also call your insurance company’s member services number and ask about coverage for transition-related services, surgeons included in your health plan, whether your plan has out-of-network benefits, and how much your deductible is.

 Is top surgery safe?

 The short answer is yes.
 Top surgery with an experienced and skilled surgeon is a very safe and low-risk procedure, although it’s important to know that with any surgery comes some degree of risk.
-However, the idea that transgender surgeries are any more dangerous than common cisgender surgeries—including mastectomies and breast augmentations to name a few—is misguided, often due to a lack of informed education and training, as well as anti-trans bias.
-It’s important to discuss with your surgeon any previous reaction to anesthesia that you may know of, what medications you are currently on, your medical history, and family history including history of cancer.
+However, the idea that transgender surgeries are any more dangerous than common cisgender surgeries—including mastectomies and breast augmentations, to name a few—is misguided, often due to a lack of informed education and training, as well as anti-trans biases.
+It’s important to discuss with your surgeon any previous reactions to anesthesia, what medications you're currently on, your medical history, and your family history, including any history of cancer.

 It’s also important to understand the risks of infection, blood clots, loss of sensation, seroma (fluid buildup), complications with drains (depending on which surgery you have), bruising, bleeding, and scarring.
-It’s also important that you discuss any current use of tobacco, as this can potentially affect your healing and some surgeons may require that you quit smoking cigarettes weeks before you get top surgery.
+It’s also important that you discuss any current use of tobacco, as this can potentially affect your healing.
+Some surgeons may require that you quit smoking cigarettes weeks before your top surgery.

-For more information on top surgery check out Trans Healthcare’s directory for gender-affirming surgeons in the United States or Callen Lorde’s Gender Conforming Surgeon List & Resources for NY-specific surgeons and some national.
+For more information on top surgery, check out Trans Healthcare’s directory for gender-affirming surgeons in the United States or Callen Lorde’s Gender Confirming Surgeon List & Resources for NY-specific surgeons (and some national).
 QueerDoc also provides referrals for gender-affirming surgeries.
-Transbucket is also a great community resource for before and after photos of all different types of gender-affirming surgeries (note: you have to identify as transgender and/or nonbinary to access the site).
-You can also check out the MTF Surgery and FTM surgery websites for a list of gender-affirming surgeons.
+Transbucket is also a great community resource for before and after photos of all different types of gender-affirming surgeries.
+(Note: you have to identify as transgender and/or nonbinary to access the site).
+You can also check out the MTF surgery and FTM surgery websites for a list of gender-affirming surgeons.